Nursing, B.S. Program (120 units)

 - Meet all university admission requirements and nursing program deadlines.

-- Meet minimum GPA requirements.
+- Meet minimum prerequisite GPA requirements.
 See website for details.

 General information on the program, admission criteria and application procedures may be obtained from the Department of Nursing.
 To be considered for admission, students must complete two application forms: